Wall Street and Marijuana Stocks

 But therein lies the problem: state by state, we have different marijuana laws, while a federal prohibition still remains in place, preventing larger institutions from going full bore into the marijuana industry.

 But that may be changing.
-The SAFE Banking Act is set to receive its first ever Senate hearing.
+The Secure And Fair Enforcement Banking Act of 2019 (SAFE Banking Act) is set to receive its first ever Senate hearing.
 The U.S. is considering whether to permit large banks to essentially circumvent the national prohibition in order to help fund pot companies and store the large amounts of cash that are generated from the marijuana business.

 States like California have seen upticks in armed robberies of marijuana storefronts due to the largely cash business.
 This is the direct result of many banks being unwilling to handle legal marijuana sales because, if the money crosses state lines, that is technically a federal offense.